rschance1/BMI-Calculator/README.md

 # bmi_check

-Calculator app that calculates your BMI
+Mobile app that calculates your BMI

 ## Getting Started